 Council for Accreditation of Counseling and Related Educational Programs (CACREP)

-The CSC Graduate Counselor Education MAE degree in Clinical Mental Health Counseling is CACREP accredited.
+The CSC Graduate Counselor Education degree in Clinical Mental Health Counseling is CACREP accredited.
 CACREP accredits master’s and doctoral degree programs in counseling and its specialties that are offered by colleges and universities in the United States and throughout the world.

 Learn More